 The James Miller Memorial Prize was established in 2005 in memory of Jim Miller, the founding Head of the Department of Medical Genetics.
 The Medical Genetics Graduate Program is the culmination of his work.
-This award is presented annually at the Medical Genetics Research Day in November.
+This Prize is presented annually at the Medical Genetics Research Day.
+The James Miller Prize is $500.

 The James Miller Memorial Prize is to be awarded to the Medical Genetics PhD student who best exemplifies Jim’s values:

 - Leadership in fostering exchange of scientific ideas in the Department.

 - Integration of basic sciences with clinical medical genetics in their project.

 - Collaborative, open-minded to other areas of research, actively seeking opportunities to reach out to the community and effectively building bridges by engaging with others outside of the student’s research focus.

 The candidate is to be of high academic standing but there will be no attempt to choose the “top” student.

 - Currently registered PhD and MD/PhD students who have completed at least three years in the Medical Genetics Graduate Program.

 - Students must be far enough along in their PhD studies that they can be considered to be “graduating” (approximately in their final year) but still currently in the Program.

 - Awardees of the James Miller competition are excluded from future competitions.